MiltonGreat/Wine-Quality/README.md

 - Build and evaluate machine learning models to classify wine quality.
 - Use data preprocessing techniques to normalize features for better model performance.

+### EDA Questions

+I want to answer the following questions:

+1. What is the distribution of wine quality ratings?
+2. What are the relationships between the features?
+3. What is the correlation between physicochemical properties?

 ### Dataset Overview

 The Wine Quality Dataset contains the following attributes: